NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/dependencies/README.md

 Some of these may already be installed on a User's device, however some may not.
 To make sure a system has everything that your Skill needs, we can define the dependencies or requirements of the Skill.
 During installation Neon will then check that they are installed, and if not attempt to do so.

-For more information on Python package management and Python virtual environments, see our general Python Resources:
+For more information on Python package management and Python virtual environments, see our [general Python Resources.](../../introduction/python-resources.md)

-{% page-ref page="../../introduction/python-resources.md" %}

 There are three files that we can use to define these dependencies.

 ## Recommended

-`manifest.yml` is the default method.
+[`manifest.yml` is the default method](manifest-yml.md).
 This can include all three types of dependencies including variations for different operating systems if required.

-{% page-ref page="manifest-yml.md" %}

 ## Alternatives